 OCR accuracy and confidence scoring.
 Ask vendors what percentage of submissions require manual review across live campaigns and what their false positive rate is for fraud flags.
 A platform that cannot answer those questions with evidence from recent campaigns is not a platform with reliable data.

 Fraud detection.
-Modern fraud prevention combines image forensics, duplicate detection, metadata verification, and behavioral pattern analysis.
+Modern fraud prevention combines image forensics, duplicate detection, metadata verification, and behavioural pattern analysis.
 Generative AI tools now make it possible to produce photorealistic fake receipts in minutes, a problem that was essentially nonexistent two years ago but is now a material risk for any brand running a receipt promotion.
 A platform without detection for AI-generated images has a gap in its coverage.
+The stakes are concrete: a platform with weak fraud controls can let fraudulent claims reach 10% or more of total redemptions on a high-volume campaign, a cost that never appears on the platform invoice but lands directly against your reward budget.

 Real-time reporting.
 You need to see upload volumes, validation rates, fraud flags, and geographic distribution as the campaign runs, not after it closes.